KDE/kde-builder/doc/chapter_02/configure-data.md

 global
     # This environment variable is automatically used by make, including
-    # make commands not run by kdesrc-build directly, such as Qt's configure
+    # make commands not run by kde-builder directly, such as Qt's configure
     set-env MAKEFLAGS -j${num-cores}
     …
 end global